 - a.
 At least 54 credits in the division. - b.
-At least 18 credits and not more than 21 credits in each of two of the six departments.
+At least 18 credits and not more than 21 credits in each of two of the five departments.
 No credits in excess of 21 in any department will be accepted unless the student meets the major requirements of such department for graduation. - c.
-At least nine credits in each of two other departments, or 18 credits in one other department. - d.
-At least 24 credits of divisional courses on the Upper College level. - e.
-At least 24 credits outside the division. - f.
-Passage of a general final examination in the second semester of the senior year.
+At least nine credits in each of two other departments, or 18 credits in one other department.